 Certain tuition exemption/waiver programs are available for reduced tuition and/or fees.
 For more information about the specific requirements to qualify for a program, review the list at the Texas Higher Education Coordinating Board website at www.
 CollegeForTexans.com or contact the Admissions & Records Office located in the Student Services Building.
 There are time limits for qualifying for certain exemptions or waivers.
 Texas Education Code 54.2001 requires that a student receiving a state exemption or waiver must meet the institution's minimum grade point average requirement for making Satisfactory Academic Progress (SAP) in accordance with the institution's eligibility for receiving financial aid.
 For Victoria College, that requirement is a cumulative Grade Point Average (GPA) of 2.0 or higher.
-Students with a cumulative GPA less than 2.0 will not be eligible for a state exemption or waiver.
+Students with a cumulative GPA less than 2.0 and students who have exceeded maximum hours will not be eligible for a state exemption or waiver.
 Appeals may be made to the Satisfactory Academic Progress Appeals Committee.

-Financial Aid 78
+Financial Aid 80

-VC Foundation Board of Directors 79
+VC Foundation Board of Directors 81

-Scholarships 80
+Scholarships 82

-Grants 85
+Grants 87

-Loans 87
+Loans 89

-Student Employment 88
+Student Employment 90

-Satisfactory Academic Progress (SAP) Policy 89
+Satisfactory Academic Progress (SAP) Policy 91

-Repeating Courses Procedures 91
+Repeating Courses Procedures 93

-SALT 91
+SALT 93

-Veterans' Benefits 92
+Veterans' Benefits 94

-Workforce Solutions Golden Crescent 94
+Workforce Solutions Golden Crescent 96

 Department of Assistive and Rehabilitative

-Services, Division for Rehabilitation Services 94
+Services, Division for Rehabilitation Services 96